-- 11. Petitioner used marijuana on six occasions prior to his graduation from high school in June of 1981 and used marijuana on one occasion in July of 1985.
-Petitioner freely admitted the prior usage of marijuana during his preemployment processing and made no attempt to conceal the truth.
-Petitioner has used no controlled substance since July 1985. - 12.
-At the time of the hearing, Petitioner was 26 years of age and had worked as a correctional officer since June 4, 1987.
-Prior to his employment as a correctional officer, Petitioner had served for four years with distinction as a security specialist in the U. S. Air Force and had worked for 1 1/2 years as a security officer in the private sector.
-Petitioner presently serves in the U. S. Air Force Reserve.
-Petitioner's job performance evaluations with Metro Dade Corrections have been in the above satisfactory category.
-Petitioner has received several commendations for his service as a correctional officer. - 13.
-Petitioner's reputation is that he is a dependable, reliable, and trustworthy individual who possesses high moral character. - 14.
-Following the denial of his request for certification as a correctional on November 1, 1988, Petitioner timely requested a formal hearing by the election of rights form he filed with Respondent.
+- 11. Petitioner used marijuana less than ten times and used THC three times or less during a brief part of 1975 while a 15 year old sophomore in high school.
+During this period of time she sold one joint of marijuana.
+That experimentation predated her employment with Metro Dade Corrections by more than ten years.
+Petitioner freely admitted her prior use of drugs and made no effort to conceal the truth.
+Petitioner has used no controlled substances since 1975.
+After her graduation from high school, Petitioner worked her way through Baptist Bible College and began graduate school.
+During her tenure as a third grade teacher at Dade Christian School from 1982-1985, Petitioner demonstrated that she possessed high moral values. - 12.
+At the time of the hearing, Petitioner was 30 years of age and had worked as a correctional officer since June 24, 1985.
+Petitioner's job performance evaluations with Metro Dade Corrections have ranged from between satisfactory to outstanding.
+Petitioner has been promoted and has received several commendations for her service as a correctional officer.
+Petitioner is a valued and trusted employee of Metro Dade Corrections. - 13.
+Petitioner's reputation is that she is a dependable, reliable, and trustworthy individual who possesses high moral character. - 14.
+Following the denial of her request for certification as a correctional on November 1, 1988, Petitioner timely requested a formal hearing by the election of rights form he filed with Respondent.